sourcegraph/openctx/provider/modelcontextprotocoltools/README.md

 To create tools that can be used with this provider, see the [MCP documentation](https://modelcontextprotocol.io) on implementing tool endpoints in your MCP server.

-> Note: This provider is under active development.
-Additional documentation and features will be added once design decisions are finalized.
+> Note: This provider documentation is under active development.
+Additional documentation and features examples will be added once design decisions are finalized.